Homogeneous Sobolev and Besov spaces on special Lipschitz domains and their traces: The trace theorem for homogeneous function spaces

 \end{enumerate} \end{proposition}

-\begin{proof} We mention the result \cite[Proposition~3.6]{Gaudin2022} for the case $\Omega=\mathbb{R}^n_+$, where the proof only relies on good interpolation inequalities and the appropriate trace estimates.
-Everything has been made in order to recover the same interpolation inequalities, the result then follows from Theorem \ref{thm:TraceSpeLipopti} points \textit{(i)} and \textit{(iii)} for the case of Sobolev spaces, and from points \textit{(ii)} and \textit{(iii)} for the case of Besov spaces. \end{proof}
+\begin{proof} We mention the result \cite[Proposition~4.4]{Gaudin2022} for the case $\Omega=\mathbb{R}^n_+$, where the proof only relies on interpolation inequalities and the appropriate trace estimates.
+Everything has been made in order to recover the same interpolation inequalities, the result then follows from Theorem~\ref{thm:TraceSpeLipopti}. \end{proof}